pratikrathore8/opt_for_pinns/README.md

 - `wandb_project`: name for the Weights & Biases project (for logging and monitoring)
 - `device`: identifier of the GPU to be used for training

 All of the experiment results discussed in the paper can be reproduced by running shell scripts located in the `config` sub-directory.
-For example, to run the set of experiments for the convection problem using NysNewton-CG (NNCG) after Adam + L-BFGS (discussed in section 7.3), one can run:
+For example, to run the experiments for the convection problem using NysNewton-CG (NNCG) after Adam + L-BFGS (discussed in section 7.3), one can run:

 ```
 sh config/convection_adam_lbfgs_nncg_best.sh
 ```

-Notebooks in the `plotting` sub-directory can be used to reproduce the plots demonstrated in the paper.
+Notebooks in the `plotting` sub-directory can be used to reproduce the plots shown in the paper.